Team-ready: content validation, permissions, quality dashboard, AES-256-GCM encryption, SvelteKit — admin@0.3.80 · Changelog →

 in one file.

-Content, media, schema, users — all in a single .pod file.
+Content, media, schema, users — all in a single POD.
+One SQLite file.
 Copy it anywhere.
 No database server.
 No cloud account.
 Built for Astro.

 $ npm install @a83/orbiter-admin